saybuser/FD-SAT-Plan/README.md

 iv) Solver: Any off-the-shelf SAT solver or Weighted Partial MaxSat works.
 In our paper [1], we used Glucose SAT solver [5].
 For FD-SAT-Plan+ (i.e., with reward considerations) Weighted Partial MaxSat solver[6] is used.

 Example bnn.txt, normalization.txt and domain files (under translation folder) are provided for navigation, inventory and sysadmin domains.
 Therefore to run the planner, you will only need iii) and iv).
+For i) any domain simulator and for ii) any BNN training toolkit works.

 ## Running FD-SAT-Plan